 Comparative political economy, development, identity, ideology, culture, nationalism, and media

-I’m a PhD student in Political Science and Applied Economics at the University of Wisconsin-Madison, majoring in comparative politics and development economics, with a secondary field in political methodology.
-My research interests center around the area of (comparative) political economy.
-Most of my current investigations are on the intersection of political economy and the theme of identity, ideology, culture, and nationalism in China.
-Prior to coming to Wisconsin, I was educated at the London School of Economics and the University of Hong Kong.
+I am a joint PhD student in the Department of Political Science and the Department of Agricultural and Applied Economics at the University of Wisconsin-Madison, majoring in comparative politics and development economics, with a secondary field in political methodology.
+A comparativist and political economist with a regional focus on China, I am broadly interested in political economy, economic development, and topics around identity, ideology, and culture.
+I also have some works on the intersection of political economy and microeconomic theory.
+Prior to Wisconsin, I received a master’s degree in economics from the London School of Economics and a bachelor’s in economics and finance from the University of Hong Kong.